isomerpages/nea-sgclean/index.md

 sections:
     - hero:
         title: Let's Do Our Part
-        subtitle: to keep Singapore clean
+        subtitle: To Keep Singapore Clean
         background: /images/tablewipe2.jpg
         button: Learn More
         url: /About/